acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

   It will also be necessary to call the OC/CC to determine which number should be used for the CAPs.

   The steps in the main recovery CAP will depend on whether or not the active BEP has executed a watchdog reboot.
-  This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (DPA side B powers FEPs 3-5), or if a subsequent observation requests them.
-Presently, because FEP 0 is the last FEP to be used, this means that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.
+  This may happen if the shutdown occurs during an observation that utilizes the side B FEPs (DPA side B powers FEPs 3-5), or if a subsequent observation requests them.
+Observations using three or more CCDs require DPA Side-B FEPs and will result in a bus error/watchdog reset (Side-A's FEP 0 is reserved for six CCD observations).
+Observations using only one or two CCDs need only DPA Side-A FEPs and won't be watchdog reset upon loss of the Side-B power.
+(As of this writing there are two exceptions, the Next-In-Line and the 2-CCD ECS SI modes which use FEPs 1 & 4 and would cause a watchdog reboot.)

      If BEP A - the active BEP - has not executed a watchdog reboot, the steps should be: